natstar93/natstar93.github.io/_posts/2015-10-16-Node_Events.markdown

 The event emitter is returned, so this can be used for chaining calls together.

 Event listeners can be added and removed from the array of event listeners using methods such as ``eventEmitter.addListener(event, listener)``.

+Here's an example of removeAllListeners in use.

+    if(counter === 15) {
+      readStream.removeAllListeners('data');
+    }

 For a full list please see the <a href="https://nodejs.org/api/events.html">docs</a>.

+Next up, streams!

 Nat x